 WARP-V by stevehoover

-WARP-V is an open-source RISC-V CPU core generator that is quickly getting a lot of attention.
-It is written in TL-Verilog and demonstrates a "transaction-level design" methodology providing an unprecedented level of flexibility.
+WARP-V is an open-source CPU core generator written in TL-Verilog with support for RISC-V and MIPS I. It is a demonstration and exploration vehicle for the flexibility that is possible using the emerging "transaction-level design" methodology.
 It can implement a single-stage, low-power microcontroller or a mid-range 7-stage CPU.
-It can even implement other instruction-set architectures (ISAs).
+Even the instruction-set architectures (ISAs) is configurable.
 WARP-V is an evolving library of CPU components as well as various compositions of them.
 It is driven by a community interested in transforming the silicon industry through open-source hardware and revolutionary design methodology.

-- Article: "Verifying a RISC-V in 1 Page of Code!" published on Linkedin and SemiWiki, by Steve Hoover
+- Steve Hoover: "Verifying a RISC-V in 1 Page of Code!", Linkedin and SemiWiki